Lynonmic/portfolio/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+download nextjs: npx create-next-app@latest ./
+then set default choices
+command npm run dev

+Add extensions
+    tailwindcss and es7+ for css and react supports then you can change the title by access app/page.tsx after that start off create elements such as div or icon in page.tsx

+tailwind.config.ts change the color to designated color that you want by command, for example: black:{DEFAULT: '#000','#000319'}

+access to aceternity Ui page then download spotlight item create folder lib and import the available code to utils.ts in that page to complete import create folder ui and create Sportlight.tsx